 The Chevy 6 roadster was under a blue tarp piled with baled hay and weighted with stones.
 The old car was the only memorial to Elliot, who had died falling off a ladder.

 Chapter 16—Judge Crater speaks of Kumquats

 “From distant California the Democratic Party supplies fresh fruit daily to pacify its voters.
 A grand vision.”

 Chapter 17—The Titan City

 Sarah chewed nicotine gum by the wad, by the box, yard, fathom and furlong.
 Sarah developed large, strong jaws.
-Billie Sundae, proprietrix of Quilter’s Paradise, read a singleness of purpose into Sarah’s clenched teeth and felt she was ready for more responsibility.
+Billie Sundae, proprietrix of Quilts by the Mile, read a singleness of purpose into Sarah’s clenched teeth and felt she was ready for more responsibility.
 Sarah was moved up to paper-piecing and appliqué.

 Chapter 18—The Horny Goat

 “Hoplitomeryx must have had a smile like a wolf,” said Sarah Drye as Jerry Levy nibbled at her gluteus maximus.
 “Wolves smile after dinner.
 Not many get to see a wolf smile,” said Sarah.
 Jerry looked up and smiled.

 “Moribund.”
 Billie Sundae thrust her rosy cheeks and perky nose around the corner of the door.
 Sara’s appliqué and paper-piecing class was just breaking up.
 “Moribund is to have passed a point of any possible usefulness, to be redundant, dead without the presence of mind or the stick-to-itiveness to lie down and stop breathing.
 My father, Sarah thought.

 Chapter 20—These Violent Delights have Violent Ends